tkaagent/agentic-ai-workshop/uc1-lldp/README.md

 #### 4. Prompt - Destroy the topology

 1. 💡tip: This is the end of this use case.
-Do not destroy the topology if you still want to play a bit until the rest of the people finish or proctors move to the next one.
+Do not destroy the topology if you still want to play a bit until the rest of the people finish or proctors move the the next one.
 2. 💡tip: If you feel comfortable with ContainerLab and Linux, you can **save some tokens** by destroying the topology yourself through the CLI issuing the following commands:

 ```bash